Genetic CFL: Optimization of Hyper-Parameters in Clustered Federated Learning: Introduction

 Apart from communication, training ML models in a heterogeneous setup presents a huge challenge \cite{zhao2018federated}.
 Once the server model is broadcast, the clients train on it considering some hyper-parameters such as client ratio (i.e., from a strength of 100, number of clients chosen), learning rate, batch size, epochs per round, etc. With each edge device, computational power and properties of data (ambiguity, size, complexity) vary drastically and diversely trained client models are hard to aggregate.
 In a realistic scenario of thousands of edge devices, the updated global model may not converge at all.
 Existing aggregating algorithms like FedAvg and FedMA \cite{wang2020federated} focus more on integration of weights of the local models.
 Convergence rate and learning saturation are common concerns when it comes to training and aggregation.
 Several novel approaches work around model aggregation either by using feature fusion of global and local models \cite{yao2019towards} or by a grouping of similar client models \cite{ghosh2020efficient} to increase generalization.
 Some literatures also utilize multiple global models to better converge data \cite{kopparapu2020fedcd}.

 Research on making FL models adaptive to non-IID data has focused primarily on model aggregation.
 Local training of the model itself is an undermined step, given its role in the final accuracy.
 In this paper, we propose three novel contributions to lessen the empirical risk in FL as shown in Fig.~\ref{Fig:algo}: \begin{itemize} \item Clustering of clients solely based on model hyper-parameters to increase the learning efficiency per unit training of model. \item Implementation of density-based clustering, i.e., DBSCAN, on the hyper-parameters for proper analysis of devices properties. \item Introduction of genetic evolution of hyper-parameters per cluster for finer tuning of individual device models and better aggregation. \end{itemize} In particular, we introduce a new algorithm, namely Genetic CFL, that clusters hyper-parameters of a model to drastically increase the adaptability of FL in realistic environments.
 Hyper-parameters such as batch size and learning rate are core features of any MFL model.
 In truth, every model is tuned manually depending on its behavior to the data.
 Therefore, in a realistic heterogeneous setup, the proper selection of these parameters could result in significantly better results.
 DBSCAN algorithm is used since it is not deterministic, static in terms of cluster size and uses neighbourhood of model hyper-parameters for clustering.
 We also introduce genetic optimization of those parameters for each cluster.
+Genetic Algorithm is algorithm since it is highly application flexible and scalable to to higher dimensions.
 As defined, each cluster of clients has its own unique set of properties(i.e. hyper-parameters) that are suitable for the training of the respective models.
 In each round, we determine the best parameters for each cluster and evolve them to better suit the cluster.

 The rest of this paper is organized as follows.
-Section~\ref{relatedwork} discusses the recent work done in the fields of FL, Clustering, and Evolutionary optimization algorithms.
-The proposed algorithm is defined in Section~\ref{completealgo}, followed by the results in Section~\ref{results}.
-Finally, the paper is concluded in Section~\ref{sec:conclusion}.
+The Related Work Section \ref{relatedwork} discusses the recent work done in the fields of FL, Clustering, and Evolutionary optimization algorithms.
+The proposed algorithm is defined in the Genetic CFL Architecture Section~\ref{completealgo}, followed by the results in Experiments and Results~\ref{results}.
+Finally, the paper is concluded in Conclusion~\ref{sec:conclusion}.